spacelabdev/Exoplanetarium-3D/README.md

 Our short-term goal is to find objects on interest for professional Astronomers to explore, and to classify already-identified candidates that have not yet been classified as either exoplanets or false-positives by the astronomical community.

+You can check out the Exoplanetarium app here: https://spacelabdev.github.io/Exoplanetarium-3D/

 ### Built With

 - React.js